Ordering a celiac genetic test is a big step in learning about your genetic risk.

 In reality, it is telling your risk of celiac relative to the general population, by comparing your results to a group of people studied so far.

-We still don't know a lot about celiac, but the relative prediction helps assess how severe your risk might be, in comparison to an average person.
+Second, we still don't know a lot about celiac.
+But the relative predictions help us assess how severe your risk might be, in comparison to an average person.

 Genes are not the only factors determining our health.
-For celiac, at least 4 out of 5 conditions need to be satisfied for a confirmed diagnosis of the disease.
+For celiac, at least 4 out of 5 conditions are necessary to confirm a positive diagnosis of the disease.

 Presence of genes is a must, but there is no guarantee you will have celiac even if you carry the genes.
 In fact, most people live a normal healthy life despite testing positive for certain celiac genes.